vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/4_Communion_and_Sacrament_in_the_Sacrifice.md

 Now in the conception of the sacramental communion there are clearly present two elements which need not necessarily be combined.
 It is possible for the communion to appear by itself alone: the worshippers are imagined to eat and with them the deity eats, so that the deity and his worshippers have thus a common bond in the food which they consume: of this the Homeric sacrifice3 clearly presents us with a good example, while another is given by the Latin festival on the Alban Mount.
 In the second place, however, there may be more than this: the victim may be in some way divine: the most developed idea will be found when the victim is imagined as actually being an embodiment of the god for the time being, but it may be that the victim is merely more or less affected by the divine spirit from the fact that the god comes to the place of offering, and therefore that the divine spirit affects the victim and the place of offering."
 Of the latter idea there is a clear hint in the Homeric ritual of sacrifice of an animal victim: the barley seems to have been laid on the altar, and then brought into contact with the victim to convey to the victim the divine spirit present in the altar, and this idea is confirmed by later evidence, such as the sacrifice at Athens known as the Bouphonia," and

 1 Farnell, Greece and Babylon, pp. 241 ff.
 A good example of the common meal as a means of producing harmony is given in Kauś. xii.
 8, 9.
-The same Sütra (xiii.
+The same Sūtra (xiii.
 6) prescribes a magic rite, in which portions of the members of some animals, lion, tiger, he-goat, ram, bull, a warrior and a Brahman student are to be eaten, to attain the possession of certain qualities; there is, of course, no totemism in all this; Henry, La magie dans l'Inde antique, pp. xxviii, 87, 95.

 * Cf. Murray's theory (Four Stages of Greek Religion, p.
 37), which holds that the victim is devoured not as divine, but merely to obtain its mana, the diviniza-